Blendify/blender-manual/trunk/blender_docs/manual/animation/markers.rst

 Pose Markers
 ------------

-If *Show Pose Markers* is checked Pose markers are added and a new pose in the :doc:`Pose Library </rigging/armatures/properties/pose_library>`.
+If *Show Pose Markers* is checked a pose marker and a new pose in the :doc:`Pose Library </rigging/armatures/properties/pose_library>` are added.

 Selecting